 What happens in type 3 HAE

 A third, very rare type of HAE (type 3), happens in a different matter.
-Type 3 is the result of a mutation in a different gene called F12.
+Type 3 is the result of a mutation in a different gene, located on chromosome 5, called F12.

 A mutation in the F12 gene creates a factor XII protein with increased activity.
-This in turn creates more bradykinin.
+This in turn causes more bradykinin to be produced.
 Like types 1 and 2, the increase in bradykinin makes blood vessel walls leak uncontrollably.
 This leads to episodes of swelling.

 Treating the attack